timtoumba/docker_project/README.md

 docker build -i image_name .

 ```
-> Depending on how you docker is configured you might need to use the command "sudo"
+*Depending on how you docker is configured you might need to use the command "sudo"<br>
-> You are free to choose the image_name
+You are free to choose the image_name*

 ### Run bash ###